 Ever walked into an intersection and felt the lights talk to you without a word?

-Which means or stared at a painted line on the road and instantly knew whether you could turn, park, or just keep cruising?
+On top of that, or stared at a painted line on the road and instantly knew whether you could turn, park, or just keep cruising?
 That silent conversation is the backbone of every safe drive we take.

 What Is Traffic‑Control‑Device Communication